sgmurphy/wordpress-plugins/testimonial-slider-and-showcase/README.txt

-=== Testimonial Slider ===
+=== Testimonial - Testimonial Slider and Showcase Plugin ===
 Contributors: techlabpro1
 Donate link:
-Tags: testimonials slider, testimonial, testimonials,testimonial slider, testimonial showcase, responsive testimonial, testimonial plugin
-Requires at least: 4.5
+Tags: testimonial, testimonial slider, testimonial showcase, customer review, star ratings Requires at least: 5.6
 Tested up to: 6.5
 Stable tag: 2.3.10
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Best Testimonial Slider and Showcase plugin for WordPress website.
-Testimonials Slider plugin is most customizable and developer friendly testimonial plugin to manage your customers testimonial.
+Testimonial Slider and Showcase WordPress plugin is most customizable and user friendly testimonial plugin to manage your customers testimonial.

+Testimonial Slider and Showcase plugin for WordPress websites.
+The Testimonial Slider plugin is highly customizable and developer-friendly, making it easy to manage your customer testimonials.

 == Description ==

-Best Testimonial Slider and Showcase plugin for WordPress website.
+[Testimonial](https://www.radiustheme.com/downloads/wp-testimonial-slider-showcase-pro-wordpress/) Testimonial Slider and Showcase plugin for WordPress website.
 It is a developer and user-friendly testimonial plugin that facilitates easy management of customer testimonials.
 Since it is fully responsive, it ensures that your testimonials appear in beautiful layouts on all devices.

 👉 [ShortCode Demo](https://www.radiustheme.com/demo/plugins/testimonial-slider/) | [Elementor Demo](https://www.radiustheme.com/demo/plugins/testimonial-slider/elementor-grid-layout-1/) | [Documentation](https://www.radiustheme.com/docs/testimonial-slider/getting-started/installation/) | [Get Pro](https://www.radiustheme.com/downloads/wp-testimonial-slider-showcase-pro-wordpress/) 👈

-This testimonial slider plugin is 100% customizable and allows you to generate shortcodes easily.
-You can summon the shortcodes onto any post or page on which you need to showcase testimonials in slider or grid view.
+This testimonial slider plugin is full customizable and allows you to generate shortcodes easily.
+You can use the shortcodes onto any post or page on which you need to showcase testimonials in slider or grid view.
 It offers many variations of the grid and slider layouts.

-You also get to customize the testimonials&#39; fields, style, color, and general appearance.
+You also get to customize the testimonials fields, style, color, and general appearance.
 With this WordPress testimonial plugin, you can control whether the profile images on the testimonials you display are square or rounded.
 The Testimonial Slider and Showcase Pro allow you to customize the image size.
 It also lets you order testimonials by date, title, or id.

 [youtube https://www.youtube.com/watch?v=Aik0cfidl4A]